Optimality and Approximate Optimality of Source-Channel Separation in Networks: Approximate Optimality of Separation for Joint Source-Channel Multiple Multicast with Distortions

-Next, we focus on the proof of Theorem \ref{theorem:multicast}, since Theorem \ref{corollary:Gaussian} can be directly obtained by using Gaussian auxiliary random variables $V$'s in Theorem \ref{theorem:multicast}.
+In the remainder of the section we focus on the proof of Theorem \ref{theorem:multicast}, since Theorem \ref{corollary:Gaussian} can be directly obtained by using Gaussian auxiliary random variables $V$'s in Theorem \ref{theorem:multicast}.

-\begin{proof}[Proof of Theorem \ref{theorem:multicast}] To simplify the notation, let us first consider a single source $S_i$; we can assume for the time-being that the joint source-channel encoding procedure is still performed on other sources, and we shall return to this point at the end of the proof.
-Without loss of generality, we can assume the destination nodes of source $S_i$ are $1,2,\ldots,K$, and moreover the distortions, which are achieved by this given source-channel joint code, are ordered as $D_{i,1}\geq D_{i,2}\geq \ldots\geq D_{i,K}$.
-To simplify notation, we shall omit the index $i$ in $S_i$ for the time-being.
-This will also imply that instead of the cumbersome notation for the distortions as $D_{i,1}\geq D_{i,2}\geq \ldots\geq D_{i,K}$, we will simplify it to $D_1\geq D_2\geq \ldots\geq D_{K}$.
+\begin{IEEEproof}[Proof of Theorem \ref{theorem:multicast}] To simplify the notation, let us first consider a single source $S$; assume for the time-being that the joint source-channel encoding procedure is still performed on other sources.
+Without loss of generality, assume the destination nodes of source $S$ are $1,2,\ldots,K$; moreover, the distortions, which are achieved by this given source-channel joint code, are ordered as $D_{1}\geq D_{2}\geq \ldots\geq D_{K}$.